Why The Fed's Balance Sheet Unwinding Won't Roil The Markets

 This implies that the Fed doesn't have to be overly concerned with drastically reducing its balance sheet at the moment.
 The growth of the US economy and public demand for currency could expect to support a $4.5 trillion balance sheet in 9-10 years.

-Passively and unvaryingly shedding the excess Treasuries and mortgage-backed securities once the federal funds rate gets up to a lower-bound of 1.25% (or higher) is one strategy to allow for an unwinding of the QE-related stimulus while minimizing market volatility.
+Passively and unvaryingly shedding the excess Treasuries and mortgage-backed securities once the Federal Funds rate gets up to a lower-bound of 1.25% (or higher) is one strategy to allow for an unwinding of the QE-related stimulus while minimizing market volatility.

 How Would This Impact the Value of the Market?